dalb8/my-fdroiddata/README.md

 -------
 We are tolerant of, if not delighted about, obsolete data.
-Some of the Current Versions are updated automatically and perhaps infrequently, so they could easily be incorrect; likewise any app with a manual Update Check Mode.
+Current Versions are updated infrequently and/or automatically, so they could easily be incorrect.

 Since faults would otherwise go unnoticed, new builds should only be committed after inspecting the source code, doing the build and running the APK on a gadget.
 If testing isn't thorough, add it with the `Build:` parameter `disable=`, as I often do when I get lazy and use the gradle wrapper (`gradlew`).

-Pre-built libraries, whether included in `libs/` or pulled from remote maven repos at build time, should have been built by some third party (e.g. the library developers), unless contradicted in the description.
+That parameter can also be used if the licence isn't confirmed, though ensure that the apk in your repo is renamed otherwise it will get purged.

-By all means, include in-development apps; if they don't get very far we'll add the `Disabled:` field and eventually delete them.
+Pre-built libraries, whether included in `libs/` or pulled from remote maven repos at build time, should have been built by some third party (e.g. the library developers), unless it says differently in the description.

-This is also true for apps that aren't licensed properly or go proprietary.
+By all means, include in-development apps; if they turn out to be flops we'll add the `Disabled:` field and eventually delete them.

 I'm currently using a recent version of [fdroidserver](https://gitorious.org/f-droid/fdroidserver).
 Therefore newer recipes are likely to work but older recipes might not be valid any more.
-Since we only have a couple of builds per package we'll get around to revising them all eventually.
+However we only keep a couple of builds per package so we'll get around to revising them eventually.
 Depending on the distro, there could also be dependency issues for some apps.
 Also the gradle versioning system for non-build server setups is dependent on your path to the gradle binary; since I also use the gradle wrapper